Jonathon-Fleming/ToxPi-GIS/README.md

 * Currently only for use with USA data
 * Source column expected to be formatted Latitude, Longitude
 * Name column required
+* Each time script is run to generate a map a different directory should be used unless overwriting a previous map
 * Special Steps are required to run with mac or linux

 **Workflow:**